FionaVoss/warp-weft-calculator/README.md

 * Calculate warp length
 * Calculate number of warp threads
 * Show sett
+* Use sett variable instead of wraps per inch to calculate number of warp threads

 ## To Do
-* Use sett variable for calculations
 * Calculate yarn needed for warp
 * Calculate yarn needed for weft
 * Calculate total yarn required for project